 1. When to Travel to Greece

 Otherwise, the shoulder seasons of spring (mid-April to mid-June) and autumn (September to mid-October) offer better value, more agreeable weather, and fewer crowds.
 Winter (December to February) can get bitterly cold, at which time the country’s tourism industry comes to a complete standstill.
+Be sure to check current Greece travel advisories before you go.

 2. What’s the weather like?